mozmeao/infra/docs/k8s_ark_backup_restore_docs.md

 Install Ark using [these](https://heptio.github.io/ark/v0.9.0/aws-config) docs for AWS.

-> The Ark user and bucket names have been renamed from the install doc examples to be cluster-specific.
+> The Ark user and bucket names have been renamed from the install doc examples to be cluster-specific (recommended in the [FAQ](https://heptio.github.io/ark/v0.9.0/faq)).

 - Setup an S3 bucket and IAM user: